mattfmiller/hello-world/README.md

-# hello-world
+# Hello World

-#### A simple web page that collects hellos in many different languages
+#### An Epicodus exercise web page that collects hellos in many different languages

 #### By Matt Miller

 ## Description